 Cross-domain URIs are permitted (using http).
 You can also use the monikers mms:, rtsp:, or rtspt: in your URI to point to a media source.
 In each case the actual protocol and URI scheme falls back to http (with possible further fallbacks in behavior for differentiating streaming from progressive downloads), but the value of will retain your moniker regardless of the runtime resolution of the URI.

 By using the SetSource method instead of setting directly, you can download content as a package and access parts from within the package.
-For details on downloading resources such as media as streams, with ability to access parts of a package, see Downloading Content on Demand.

 You can specify an initial value of "" (empty string) in your XAML MediaElement object element, and then set the value in code at a later time.
 This creates a non-playing placeholder MediaElement that you could later set a specific for in response to a user choice.